MicroEJ/docs/DeviceDeveloperGuide/intro.rst

 Scope
 -----

-This document explains how the core features of MicroEJ architecture are accessed, configured and used by the MicroEJ Platform builder.
+This document explains how the core features of MicroEJ Architecture are accessed, configured and used by the MicroEJ Platform builder.
 It describes the process for creating and augmenting a MicroEJ architecture.
 This document is concise, but attempts to be exact and